Bottom Line

 Bottom line

 R.E.P.O. is the better pick for groups that want spectacle, physics mistakes, and fast co-op stories.
 Phasmophobia is the better pick for groups that want depth, investigation, and a longer-running co-op horror game to learn together.
-The right choice depends on whether your group wants visible chaos or deeper mastery.
+The real split is whether your group wants visible chaos first or deeper mastery first.

 Questions Readers Still Ask